 Plots already treated with contaminated manure:

 The Health and Safety Executive (HSE) has investigated the risk to human health and concluded that produce from affected land is safe to eat.

 The complexity of the supply chain means it is not always easy to trace the source of the contamination.
-You try by contacting the supplier of your manure in the first instance to discover which weedkillers were used and who the manufacturers are.
+You can try by contacting the supplier of your manure in the first instance to discover which weedkillers were used and who the manufacturers are.
 The HSE website holds information on both amateur and professional chemicals.

 If you wish to report what you believe is a case of contaminated manure, you can do this either directly to the main manufacturer, Corteva Agriscience, or via the HSE incident reporting page.

 To speed up the rate of breakdown of residues on contaminated land, rotovate or dig over the soil several times, preferably between summer and autumn when the soil is at its warmest.
 This ensures the manure is fully incorporated into the soil and increases microbial activity.
 Concentrate on mixing in pockets of manure, like those found at the bottom of manure-lined trenches.